Impact of dark matter-baryon relative velocity on the 21cm forest: Results

-For illustration, we have shown the 21cm absorption abundance in the case that minimum minihalo mass is determined by Jeans mass with $T_{\mathrm{IGM}}=2\mathrm{K}$ at $z=10$ and the kinetic temperature evolves as $\propto (1+z)^2$.
+For illustration, we have shown the 21cm absorption abundance where the minimum minihalo mass is determined by the Jeans mass with $T_{\mathrm{IGM}}=2\mathrm{K}$ at $z=10$ and the kinetic temperature evolves as $\propto (1+z)^2$.
 We next show the temperature dependence of the number of 21cm absorption lines.
-Fig.\ref{fig:21cm_forest_temperature} shows the abundance of the 21cm line absorption lines for the case that the IGM temperature is equal to CMB temperature at $z=10$ ($T_{\mathrm{IGM}}=30\mathrm{K}$).
+Fig.\ref{fig:21cm_forest_temperature} shows the abundance of the 21cm absorption when the IGM temperature is equal to the CMB temperature at $z=10$ ($T_{\mathrm{IGM}}=30\mathrm{K}$).
 When the kinetic temperature becomes larger, the Jeans mass becomes larger.
-In our formalism, the minimum minihalo mass is determined by Jeans mass.
-The contributions to 21cm absorption lines mainly come from smaller minihalos (which possess a larger optical depth than the larger minihalos \cite{2014PhRvD..90h3003S}) and a larger kinetic temperature of the IGM reduces the abundance of 21cm absorption lines.
+In our formalism, the minimum minihalo mass is determined by the Jeans mass.
+The contributions to 21cm absorption lines mainly come from smaller minihalos (which possess a larger optical depth than the larger minihalos \cite{2014PhRvD..90h3003S}), and a larger kinetic temperature of the IGM reduces the abundance of 21cm absorption lines.
 In Fig.\ref{fig:21cm_forest_temperature}, for $T_{\mathrm{IGM}}=T_{\mathrm{CMB}}$, we can see that the abundance of the 21cm forest reduces to less than $\mathcal{O}(10)$ in both cases with and without the relative velocity.
 In particular, the abundance of the 21cm absorption lines is less than 1 if we take the relative velocity into account.
-We also find that the abundance of the 21cm absorption lines including the relative velocity with $T_{\mathrm{IGM}}=2\mathrm{K}$ is very similar to that of the 21cm absorption lines which does not include the relative velocity with $T_{\mathrm{IGM}}=T_{\mathrm{CMB}}$.
-Although this behavior is just a coincidence in this example, it illustrates that raising the IGM temperature and including the relative velocity generate the degeneracy for the abundance of the 21cm absorption lines.
+We also find that the abundance of the 21cm absorption lines including the relative velocity with $T_{\mathrm{IGM}}=2\mathrm{K}$ is very similar to that of the 21cm absorption lines not including the relative velocity with $T_{\mathrm{IGM}}=T_{\mathrm{CMB}}$.
+Although this behavior is just a coincidence in this example, it illustrates that raising the IGM temperature and including the relative velocity generates the degeneracy for the abundance of the 21cm absorption lines.